knuckleswtf/scribe-docs/laravel_versioned_docs/version-3.x/documenting/60-responses.md

 Some key things about response calls:

 1. Response calls aim to be "safe" by default.
-Scribe doesn't want to accidentally delete a user or anything like that.
+We don't want to accidentally delete a user or anything like that.
 By default:
    - Scribe will try to start a database transaction and roll it back afterwards (see [database transactions](#database-transactions) for some important details about that).
    - Scribe will only make response calls for GET endpoints.